 2. Heat Cramps

-3. Heat Exhaustion
+3. Heat Rash

-- Pallor and a cold sweat
+- Looking pale or breaking out in a cold sweat

-- A small fever
+- A low-grade fever

-- Nausea, vomiting, and/or diarrhea
+- Nausea, vomiting, or diarrhea

 - Headache and fatigue